 Kulture Vulturez: Basically, using TikTok is a promotional tool for you?

 Lil Kari: Yeah, but also it is entertainment.
 I want my audience to see a different side of me, as far as entertainment and stuff like that.
 At the end of the day, that’s what’s going to connect better, driving towards outside of the artistry of making good music.

-Kulture Vulturez: Is there anything you want to do outside of music?
+Kulture Vulturez: Is there anything you want to do or do you have any ambitions outside of music?

-Kulture Vulturez: Where you like to see yourself from 5 years from now?
+Kulture Vulturez: Where would you like to see yourself 5 years from now?

 Kulture Vulturez: Anything people should be on the lookout from you in the future?